aSilverSoul/CS2450TeamProject/README.md

 # CS2450TeamProject
-hangman with a colorgame with an implemented scoretracker and leaderboard
+hangman with a colorgame with an implemented scoretracker, leaderboard, and sudoku